|Prompt: #3 Dark Matter/Energy

 A ship of an unusual size sat between two orbiting planets.
-Resembling a large, cylindrical cross, the ship is an amalgamation of metal tubes and cables with wings pointing to each respective planet.
-The ship rotated with the Earth-like planets as dozens of red lights flickered around the hull amidst the darkness.
-The two worlds casted its shadow on the ship as jets of steam escaped from various exhausts.
+Resembling a large, cylindrical cross, the ship was an amalgam of metal tubes and cables with wings that pointed to its respective planet.
+The ship rotated with the Earth-like planets while dozens of red lights flickered around the hull amidst the darkness.
+The two worlds cast their shadow on the ship as steam escaped from various exhausts.

-Inside, alarms and sirens blared as rows of soldiers jogged down a corridor of pipes and cables carrying assault rifles.
-They wore burgundy long sleeve coveralls with a planet insignia.
-Their steel toe boots clanked against the metal flooring as they rushed down the halls.
+Inside, sirens blared as soldiers jogged down a corridor of pipes and cables carrying assault rifles.
+They wore burgundy long sleeve coveralls with a planet insignia and their steel toe boots clanked as they made their way down the halls.

 “C’mon, they’re this way!”
 The squad leader said.

-Then, loud pops in the corridor echoed as multiple bullets tore through one man’s flesh.
-Blood ejects from each bullet hole as he collapsed to the floor.
-The rest of the soldiers in the room raised their guns and opened fire.
-Flashing muzzles lit the hallway as they charged towards incoming fire.
+Suddenly, loud pops in the corridor echoed as bullets ripped one man’s body.
+Blood ejected from each bullet hole as he collapsed.
+The rest of the soldiers raised their guns and opened fire.
+Flashing muzzles lit the hallway as they charged towards the incoming fire.

-After the Skirmish, three men emerged from the far side of the corridor with weapons, wearing black coveralls.
+After the skirmish, three men, wearing black coveralls, emerged from the far side of the corridor.

-“Let's find the Admiral!”
-One shouted as he dashed down the hallway.
+“Let's find the Admiral!” one shouted as they dashed down the hallway.

-As they ran past a square panel on the floor, a single hand lifted the tile and peeked out from underneath.
-After the coast was clear, the man moved the tile to the side and emerged from the square manhole.
-He squatted to place the square panel back in place and stood to his feet.
-He was a six feet tall, cocoa complex, clean-shaven male with glasses.
-Wearing a white coverall, he power marched through the halls stepping over bullet riddled corpses scattered across the floor.
-He approached a metal door with a porthole and he used the key card around his neck and slid it through a small terminal on the side .
-After a few beeps of entering his code on the numeric device, a female voice answered through the intercom.
+After they ran away, a hand lifted the tile and peeked out from under the square panel floor.
+The man emerged, replaced the tile and stoop up.
+He was a six foot , cocoa complected, clean-shaven male with glasses.
+Wearing a white coverall, he meandered through the halls and stepped over corpses.
+He approached a metal door with a porthole and used the key card around his neck and slid it through a small terminal on the side .
+After a few beeps of entering his code in the number pad, a female voice answered on the attending terminal over the intercom.

 “Please state your name and rank” the AI ordered.

-“THERE HE IS!”
-A soldier shouts from the far end of the hall.
+"There he is!
+Get him!”
+A soldier yelled from the far end of the hall.

-Panicked, William pressed a few buttons and pinned his body against the corner while bullets zip past and ricocheted off the walls.
+Panicked, William pressed a few buttons and squeezed against the corner while bullets zipped past.
 The door closed and bright sparks from the firearms flickered from the window.
 Panting and sweating, he took a few moments to calm down when he saw the men banging on the door.

-He recognized the men trying to kill him.
-He often sat with them and discussed the almost magic-like aspects of Anti-gravity theory to them.
-They seemed interested but now they are trying to kill him.
-It’s as if the time he spent on the ship was nothing but a dream.
+He had often sat with them in the mess hall and discussed the almost magic-like aspects of Anti-gravity theory.
+They seemed interested but now they were trying to kill him.
+It was as if the time he spent on the ship was nothing but a dream.

-He shook his head *in disappointment* and moved to the next hallway.
-He stopped at a box that read communications in big white letters.
-He pulled the cover off to reveal a dial box with an intercom on the top portion.
+He shook his head in disappointment and moved to the next hallway.
+He stopped at a box that read “Communications” (in white letters).
+He removed the cover to reveal a dial box with an intercom on top.
 He dialed a number and listened for the ringtone.

 “My God, William!
 You’re still alive?”

-“Barely,” he scoffed, “Things have gone to hell and everyone is trying to take control of the ship.”
+“Barely,” he said, “Things have gone to hell and everyone is trying to take control of the ship.”

 “Why?
-The ship is supposed to keep the planets from colliding with each other.
-Who in God’s name would want to wreak havoc on a ship at a time like this?” she asked.
+The ship's supposed to keep the planets from colliding with each other.
+Who in God’s name would want to wreak havoc on the ship at a time like this?”

-“The big wigs didn’t give me access to the whole file.
-Whatever is happening, it’s got the whole crew in an uproar.
+“The 'Big Whigs' didn’t give me access to the whole file.
+Whatever is happening, it’s got the crew in an uproar.
 Did you escape?”